benjamingr/peer5-docs/docs/faq.md

 # Video CDN Technology

+**Why is Peer5 the Serverless CDN?**

+We coined the term “Serverless CDN” because no servers are involved in the delivery of bytes through our network.
+However, we don’t aim to completely get rid of servers.
+Servers do the important work of ingesting, encoding, transmuxing and more.
+We believe that the optimal content delivery solution for broadcasters is a hybrid model where Peer5 is used in combination with their existing HTTP-based CDNs.
+Our goal is to enable limitless video delivery by unifying the existing server infrastructure with an elastic computing layer (comprised of individual viewers) that grows with demand.

+---

 **How does Peer5 work?**

 Peer5 works alongside of a publisher’s origin server, CDN or Multi-CDN architecture.
 We use WebRTC to create a peer-to-peer mesh network that helps users load video content from each other.
 Our hybrid switching algorithm determines whether a viewer should load the next segment from Peer5’s p2p network or the publisher’s alternative delivery system.
 This allows Peer5 to shrink a content provider’s bandwidth usage, while also maximizing a user’s viewing experience.